 Even though most people purchase Mac computers for work or productivity, they support a wide variety of games from various platforms.
 It is 100% possible to play games on a Mac computer.
 Even so, it is not without its limitations – which we will discuss shortly.

-We will explore how each OS performs when it comes to gaming in this section.
+How each OS performs when it comes to gaming

 Generally, Windows and Linux perform equally well in games, with some minor differences in framerate depending on the game.
 Additionally, while different distributions of Linux can have drastically different frame rates, Windows maintains consistent framerates for every supported version.